genomicepidemiology/ARGprofiler/README.md

 ## Tips and Tricks

-* To save space ARGprofiler removes the raw and trimmed reads from each sample upon successful competition of all rules.
-If these files are needed for some reason, the user should comment out the last four lines in the Snakefile
+* To save space ARGprofiler, by default, removes the raw and trimmed reads from each sample upon successful competition of all rules.
 * Besides the regular output files, the kma_PanRes rule also outputs a BAM file.
 * ARGextender will, by default, run until there is nothing more to extend.
 * The user should create a ``` logs ``` directory in the main directory.
 Log files for each job will be placed there.